theopn/theopn.github.io/content/about.md

 I also lift from time to time!

 I love cold showers and meditation.
-I don't really do them for any self-improvement reason, I do them because they are refreshing and make me feel good.
+I don't really do them for any self-improvement reason, I do them because they are refreshing and make me feel better.

 Salmon, I love salmon.